SenZore/php241/README.md

 - 👤 **Admin username** (for admin panel access)
 - 🔑 **Admin password** (for admin panel access)

+> **Note:** If you encounter MySQL connection errors during installation, the installer will automatically attempt to start the MySQL service.
+For manual troubleshooting, use `sudo ./fix-mysql.sh`.

 ## Features

 ### Core Features